KorenEzri/Ticket-Manager-Project/README.md

    `mongodb+srv://fullstacknitzo:<password>@cluster0.f8jpd.mongodb.net/<DatabaseName>?retryWrites=true&w=majority`

 1. Add a [github secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to your repo.
 Name it `ENV_FILE` and paste in it the content of the `.env` file you created in the previous step
-1. `Seeding` - Run the command `npm run seed` from your `server` directory to [seed](https://en.wikipedia.org/wiki/Database_seeding) your DB.
+1. `Seeding` - Run the command `npm run seed` from your `root` directory to [seed](https://en.wikipedia.org/wiki/Database_seeding) your DB.
 It will populate it with a pre made data which is located in `seeds/tickets/tickets.json`

    Ps. **Please**, do _not_ change any of the data in `tickets.JSON` (except for the labels).
 The tests rely on this data.